 Country Natural Beef has worked with AB Foods for well over a decade and has an excellent and trusted business relationship.
 If there were some type of error in the processing, it would mean our beef would flow into their regular beef, there is no risk of regular beef mixing with CNB beef as we are the first beef on the line to process each day.Back to Index

 How do you verify your production and marketing processes?

-All of the ranches that are part of Oregon Country Beef are third-party certified by Global Animal Partnership (www.globalanimalpartnership.org) every 14 months to ensure our ranching practices are environmentally sustainable and socially responsible.
+All of the ranches that are part of Country Natural Beef are third-party certified by Global Animal Partnership (www.globalanimalpartnership.org) every 14 months to ensure our ranching practices are environmentally sustainable and socially responsible.
 Both packing houses, besides being USDA inspected, are third-party audited to ensure ongoing commitment to humane animal-handling and sanitation practices.Back to Index